Nuenen

 Nuenen ([ˈnynə(n)]) is a town in the municipality of Nuenen, Gerwen en Nederwetten in the Netherlands.
 From 1883 to 1885, Vincent van Gogh lived and worked in Nuenen.
-In 1944, the town was a battle scene during Operation Market Garden.
+In 1944, a battle was fought there during Operation Market Garden.
 The local dialect is called Peellands.
 In 2009, Nuenen had a population of 22,437.

 History

 Nuenen is listed in the 1792 Gazetteer of the Netherlands, which lists it as "a village of Brabant, two leagues W. from Helmont".

 World War II

 During Operation Market Garden on 20 September 1944, Nuenen was the scene of a battle involving the American 506th PIR of the 101st Airborne Division and the British 15th/19th The King's Royal Hussars of the 11th Armoured Division equipped with Cromwell tanks, against the German 107th Panzer Brigade.
-The British lost two tanks, and four American and three British soldiers were killed.
+The British lost two tanks.
+Four American and three British soldiers were killed.
 The Germans suffered two fatalities.

 The fight is dramatised in episode 4 "Replacements" of the television series Band of Brothers.